 Here are some of their stories:

+As a company dedicated to saving and improving lives, MSD South Africa and Sub-Saharan Africa recognises that we have a special responsibility to help.
+MSD remains focused on: protecting the safety of its employees and their families, assuring that our supply of medicines and vaccines reach our patients, contributing our scientific expertise to the development of antiviral approaches, and supporting our healthcare providers and the communities in which they serve.
+Thanks to our colleagues, our manufacturing plants and clinical supply sites remain open in South Africa and around the world, and we are taking steps to make sure that continues to be the case.
+Some of the other ways in which we are supporting the global and local response are outlined below.
 In research, we have enormous experience in inventing antivirals and vaccines.
 We have a team of scientists assessing internally available antiviral candidates and vaccine assets for potential to impact the COVID-19.
 MSD has shown through our work on our Ebola vaccine – the first and fastest WHO pre-qualified Ebola vaccine in the world, that we know what it takes to get a vaccine across the finish line in a global public health emergency like the one we are facing now.
 But we also appreciate that the path to a new medicine or vaccine is not fast, nor is it easy.
 As was the case with many diseases, we are optimistic that our industry’s efforts will create new tools to combat this coronavirus.
 This pandemic underscores the need for our company and our industry to continue to invest in research for the greatest health threats.
 Read more>